Charlie Sheen: Early life

 Carlos Irwin Estévez was born on September 3, 1965, in New York City, the youngest son of actor Martin Sheen (whose real name is Ramón Estévez) and artist Janet Templeton.
 His paternal grandparents were emigrants from Galicia (Spain) and Ireland, respectively.
 Sheen said in 2011 that his father was Catholic and his mother was Southern Baptist.
 He has two older brothers, Emilio and Ramon, and a younger sister, Renée, all actors.
 His parents moved to Malibu, California, after Martin's Broadway run in The Subject Was Roses.
 Sheen's first movie appearance was at age nine in his father's 1974 film The Execution of Private Slovik.
 Sheen attended Santa Monica High School in Santa Monica, California, along with Robert Downey Jr., where he was a star pitcher and shortstop for the baseball team.

 At Santa Monica High School, he showed an early interest in acting, making amateur Super 8 films with his brother Emilio and school friends Rob Lowe and Sean Penn under his birth name.
 A few weeks before his scheduled graduation from Santa Monica High School, Sheen was expelled from school for poor grades and attendance.
 He then chose to become an actor, and adopted the stage name Charlie Sheen.
-His father had adopted the surname Sheen in honor of the Catholic archbishop and theologian Fulton J. Sheen, and Charlie was an English form of his given name Carlos.
+His father had earlier adopted the surname Sheen in his acting career, in honor of the Catholic archbishop and theologian Fulton J. Sheen, and Charlie was an English form of his given name Carlos.